The Kavanagh Sisters in the Media

 We recognise the important role that the media can play in highlighting and influencing peoples perspective on abuse, its primary victims, secondary victims and preparators alike.

-Please feel free to watch any of our interviews below.
+Please feel free to watch or listen to any of our interviews below.

 Sunday:am TV3, June 3rd 2018 (click on image to watch interview)